EnvyDev/chatbot/README.md

 It learns by users asking questions and if the answer is in the system it will output it but if its not you can either report the question has no answer and staff will try to answer it with in a week or the user can post the valid answer.

 ### How do you know that input is correct?
 We dont; however, we make sure all answers are related to the question to the best of our ability.
 It also doesnt accept swear words or phrases that are hateful in any way. from slag to normal... just none will be allowed.
-(For more list will be postes later).
+(For more list will be posted later).
 Both the computer makes sure its related and humans to make sure every answer is related.

 #### What is classified as related?
 So if you have a math problem and you input a long answer of only words then the system will send the input to a "to be reviewed" list... after which a human will look over it and, if it is related, put it in the valid questions list.
 New questions will also have a list in our database.